nus-cs2103-AY2122S1/ip/docs/README.md

 ![Screenshot](./images/TigerIntro.png)

 Tasks are classified into 3 types of catergories: Todos, Events or Deadlines.
-Events and deadlines are tasks associated with a specific time, and hence the user is required to enter in the time parameter.
-For events, the user is required to enter in when the event is **at**, while for deadlines, the user is required to enter when the deadline is **by**.
-All 3 tasks can be either marked as completed, or not completed.

-Tasks are classified into 3 priorities, low, medium and high.
+Events and deadlines are tasks associated with a date/time, and hence the user is required to enter in the date/time parameter.
+Tasks can be either marked as completed, or not completed and are classified into 3 priorities, low, medium and high.

 Commands include a keyword, some mandatory arguments, and some optional arguments.
 The general usage is that the keyword comes first, then the mandatory arguments, then the optional arguments, ie. `[keyword] [mandatory arguments] [optional arguments]`.